 - Susan Ward offers a simple yet comprehensive one on The Balance Small Business.

-- My Own Business Institute from Santa Clara University has one that’s a bit more robust and tells you in detail what information you should include under each section.
+- My Own Business Institute from Santa Clara University has one that’s more robust and tells you what information you should include under each section.

 - PlanBuildr also has a great tool that walks you step-by-step through the process.